Last Night in Soho: Plot

-Eloise "Ellie" Turner loves the music and fashion of the Swinging Sixties and dreams of becoming a fashion designer.
-Her mother, also a fashion designer, killed herself in her childhood so Ellie was raised by her maternal grandmother.
+Eloise "Ellie" Turner, a sweet and naive teenager with troubled mental health, loves the music and fashion of the Swinging Sixties and dreams of becoming a fashion designer.
+Her mother, who was a fashion designer, killed herself when Ellie was a child, so Ellie was raised by her maternal grandmother.
 She occasionally sees her mother's ghost in mirrors, something her grandmother is aware of.

-Ellie moves from her rural home near Redruth, Cornwall to London to study at the London College of Fashion, where she has trouble fitting in with her peers.
-Only John, another student, is sympathetic to her.
-Unhappy in the dormitory, she moves into a bedsit owned by the elderly Ms Collins.
+Ellie moves from her rural home near Redruth, Cornwall, to London to study at the London College of Fashion, where she has trouble fitting in with her peers, especially her bullying roommate Jocasta.
+Only John, another student, is kind to her.
+Unhappy in the dormitory, she moves into a bedsit owned by the elderly Ms. Collins.

 That night, Ellie has a vivid dream where she is transported back to the 1960s.
 At the Café de Paris, she observes a confident young blonde woman, Sandie, inquire about becoming a singer at the club.
-Sandie begins a relationship with the charming Mod manager, Jack.
+Sandie begins a relationship with the charming teddy boy manager, Jack.
 The next morning, Ellie designs a dress inspired by Sandie and discovers a love bite on her neck.

-Ellie has another dream in which Sandie successfully auditions at a Soho nightclub, arranged by Jack, before returning to the same bedsit that Ellie has rented.
+Ellie has another dream in which Sandie auditions at a Soho nightclub, arranged by Jack, before returning to the same bedsit that Ellie is renting.
 Inspired by these visions, Ellie dyes her hair blonde, changes her fashion style to match Sandie's, and gets a job at a pub.
 She is observed by a silver-haired man who recognises her similarities to Sandie.
-In further dreams, Ellie discovers Sandie is not living the life she had hoped for, now being pimped out by Jack to his male business associates.
+In further dreams, Ellie discovers Sandie is not living the life she had hoped for, now being pimped by Jack to his male business associates.

 In her waking life, Ellie is disturbed by increasingly menacing apparitions that resemble Jack and the men who exploited and used Sandie.
-After she has a vision of Jack murdering Sandie, she decides to track down the silver-haired man, who she believes is Jack.
-She goes to the police, but is not taken seriously so she tries to find newspaper reports about Sandie's murder.
+After she has a vision of Jack seemingly murdering Sandie, she decides to track down the silver-haired man, who she believes is Jack.
+She goes to the police but is not taken seriously, though the kindly female detective expresses concerns for her wellbeing.
+She tries to find newspaper reports about Sandie's murder.
 Instead, she finds stories of local men who vanished without a trace.
 Believing she must avenge Sandie, Ellie confronts the silver-haired man.
-He denies killing Sandie and leaves the pub, but is struck by a taxi and killed.
+He denies killing Sandie and leaves the pub but is struck by a taxi and killed.
 Ellie's boss reveals that the man's name was Lindsey, not Jack.
 Ellie recalls encountering him in her dreams; he was an undercover vice officer who tried to encourage Sandie to escape her life of prostitution.